sajjan02/assignment1/README.md

 Usage: git push origin [branch name]
 Suppose, we have made some changes in the file and want to push the changes to our remote repository on a particular branch.
 By using the command git push, the local repository's files can be synced with the remote repository on Github.

-6. git clone

-Usage: git clone [URL]
-Suppose, we want to work on a file that is on a remote Github repository as another developer.
-We can work on this file by clicking on Clone or Download and copying the link and pasting it on the terminal with the git clone command.
-This will import the files of a project from the remote repository to our local system.